Off The Grid Kratky Method - No Soil or Power Required

 Mix your hydroponic nutrients as per the manufactures instructions.
 Do not add more nutrient than it says, over doing it will kill your plants.
 If you are using non hydroponic fertilizers – start off using about 1/2 of their recommended mixing amount.
 You can also use lake water or fish tank water.
 These will have more odor and smell to them so if you are growing inside this is something to think about.

 Fill your container until the bottom of the net pot or cup has about a half inch of water in it.
-See the pictures.
+See the pictures below.

 Add your clean rocks or clay stones and place the net pot into the hole in the top of the container.